 Had such an amazing weekend at the @britishstylecollective – I spoke on 4 blogging panels talking all about how to break into blogging and have a successful career in it.
 What do you think to me doing more videos and blogs about it?
 Obviously being out and about is still fairly new to me so I got to really meet the Liverpool and North West blogging community and there's some fantastic people out there (check photo tags for some fab people to follow and if I've missed anyone out I'm so sorry!)
 Special mentions go to my fab panel sisters @lifeofpingkan @theemasphere @fashernablylate @irenadworld & @blushandnoise – give them a follow 😘😘😘 . . . #ScouseBirdBlogs #ScouseBirdProbs #liverpoolblogger #scouseblogger #discoverunder100k #bbloggers #ukbloggers #blogginggals #livbloggers #thegirlgang #fashionvlogger #fashionista #ukfashionblog #ukfashionblogger #ootd #whatiwore #bagporn #outfitonfleek #ensemble #newoutfit #fashionhaul #newedit #paydaytreat #shoppingspree #highstreet #designer #custommade

-On the 4th September, I’ll also be taking part in the Curve Fashion Festival at the Echo Arena which is aimed at woman size 14 and up.
-I’ll be posing your questions to the beautiful Tess Holliday and the likes of Grace Victory, Felicity Hayward and Gemma Collins (OMG THE GC) will all be involved.
-I recently went on a bloggers and brands meet up day and it was lovely to meet some of these girls in person and see the myriad of ways in which they work it.
+September last year, I also took part in the Curve Fashion Festival at the Echo Arena which is aimed at woman size 14 and up.
+I had the opportunity to chat with the beautiful Tess Holliday and the likes of Grace Victory, Felicity Hayward and Gemma Collins (OMG THE GC).
+Prior to the event, I went on a bloggers and brands meet up day and it was lovely to meet some of these girls and see the myriad of ways in which they work it.
 From Rosie’s vintage style to Pere’s funky pink hair and badass tattoos, they’re all complete individuals within the fashion world and not just ‘plus size bloggers’.
 I think I was the smallest body shape wise of the bloggers there, so again I felt a little self conscious at being the odd one out but the girls were all so lovely and amazing and headstrong and opinionated and it was inspirational.

 So to answer the question I originally posed: “Do plus size bloggers really belong in the fashion world?”
 Bish, they’re creating it.